 The Lead Actress and Her Character are Lame in what is Otherwise a Top-Notch Hallmark

 The one weak link was Elizabeth Henstridge, whose delivery was very blah, and gave the impression of low-energy and coldness.
 It wasn’t helped by her character’s tolerance of her boyfriend who was rude and thoughtless and obtuse.
-Even when the charismatic and attractive Ryan (can you tell I’m a fan?) shows interest in her, she just can’t be bothered to break up her two year relationship until her hand is forced.
+Even when the charismatic and attractive Ryan (can you tell I’m a fan?) shows interest in her, she just can’t be bothered to break up her two-year relationship until her hand is forced.
+And the laziness extended to the workplace.
 The character’s first reaction, when faced with the challenge of having to actually figure out her presentation on her own without it being handed to her on a silver platter, was to quit.
 Maybe another actress could have made her relatable and likable but Miss Henstridge, though very pretty, is not much of an actress.
 At All.

 November 28, 2019